The Best Takeoff Software for Construction in 2026

 Understanding Construction Takeoff

-Quantity takeoff is just one step of many in the construction project bidding process.
-To appreciate all of the intricacies of performing takeoff, it helps to first understand where it fits into the bidding process.
+Quantity takeoff is one step in the construction project bidding process, which itself is part of the broader preconstruction phase.
+To fully appreciate the intricacies of performing takeoff, it helps to first understand how it fits within the overall process.

 The Bidding Process

-Before a large construction project ever breaks ground, there is an enormous amount of planning that goes into it.
-Typically, a project sponsor or business owner will work with a team of engineers, architects, and designers to create blueprints for their building or infrastructure project.
-Once the plans have been finalized, the project owner must find contractors to actually build out the designs, and at a fair price too.
+Before a large construction project ever breaks ground, an enormous amount of planning goes into it.
+During preconstruction, a project sponsor or business owner will typically work with a team of engineers, architects, and designers to create blueprints for their building or infrastructure project.
+Once the plans are finalized, the project owner must find contractors to build the designs at a fair price.
 This is where the bidding process begins.

-Any contractor who would like to work on the project must submit a detailed summary of required materials, labor costs, and schedules to the project sponsor by the bid date.
-This detailed cost and scheduling summary is often called a bid, or project proposal.
+Any contractor who would like to work on the project must submit a formal price and a proposed timeline to the project sponsor by the bid date.
+This submission, commonly called a bid or project proposal, is based on the contractor’s analysis of material requirements and labor costs.

 In the majority of cases, the contractors with the most competitive bids that meet the project’s requirements will earn the work.
-For government-sponsored projects, the most competitive bid is required to win the project by law.
+For government-sponsored projects, laws typically require the contract to be awarded to the lowest responsive and responsible bidder, or the proposal offering the ‘best value.’
+This ensures that the chosen contractor is not only price-competitive but also fully qualified and compliant with all project specifications.

-So there is an incentive for contractors to create estimates that are as accurate as possible.
-Contractors that confidently understand material and labor costs can create more competitive project proposals and still generate profit on projects.
-But creating detailed and accurate cost estimates with material requirements is a time-consuming and difficult task.
+So, there is an incentive for contractors to create estimates that are as accurate as possible.
+Contractors who confidently understand material and labor costs can create more competitive project proposals and still generate profit on projects.
+However, creating detailed and accurate cost estimates with material requirements is a time-consuming and challenging task.
 How can contractors quickly and accurately generate such detailed information from project blueprints?

 What is Construction Takeoff?

-• Counts of studs, joints, light fixtures, or beams
+• Counts of studs, joists, light fixtures, or beams

 • Lengths of cable, wiring, trim, piping, or rebar